Skip to main content

 Download Resource

-RNA extraction from murine tissues: Balancing preservation and extraction parameters for cryogen-free processing
+RNA extraction from murine tissues: balancing preservation and extraction parameters for cryogen-free processing